OpenE2140/OpenE2140/README.md

 At the moment, we're looking for these people:
 - Artwork artist - if you are talented artist and you would like to provide extra assets such as building props, don't hesitate and join us!
-- Programmer/coder - if you are familiar with OpenRA codebase and know C# language in general, you can go ahead and help us by working on [issues](https://github.com/OpenE2140/OpenE2140/issues).
+- Programmer/coder - if you are familiar with OpenRA codebase and know C# language in general, you can go ahead and help us by looking at [issues](https://github.com/OpenE2140/OpenE2140/issues).
 However, make sure to check with us before you start working on anything.
+We recommend starting with the so-called "[good first issues](https://github.com/OpenE2140/OpenE2140/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22)".

 Contact us over at [our Discord server](https://discord.gg/KNcX5BxA37).